lansana/react-native-ghostwriter/README.md

 cursorSpeed | Int | 0 | The speed (in milliseconds) at which the cursor flashes ghostwriterComplete | Function | No operations | A callback function that is called after all sequences have been typed

+## Contributing

+Feel free to contribute by forking, opening issues, pull requests etc.

+All pull requests should be done on the 'dev' branch.

 ## License

 The MIT License (MIT)